Autism and ADHD

 Sensory sensitivities are more commonly associated with autism than ADHD.
 Individuals with autism may experience heightened sensitivities to lights, sounds, textures, or smells.
 Such sensitivities are less prevalent in individuals with ADHD.

-Diagnosing Autism And ADHD
+Diagnosing Autism and ADHD

 Distinguishing between autism and ADHD is essential for accurate diagnosis and appropriate intervention.
 The American Psychiatric Association outlines diagnostic criteria for both conditions.